Flaherty & Crumrine Preferred Income Opportunity Fund Inc. Announces Monthly Dividend of $0.07 (NYSE:PFO)

-Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO – Get Rating) announced a monthly dividend on Monday, April 25th, Wall Street Journal reports.
-Shareholders of record on Thursday, June 23rd will be given a dividend of 0.0655 per share on Thursday, June 30th.
-This represents a $0.79 dividend on an annualized basis and a yield of 7.42%.
-The ex-dividend date of this dividend is Wednesday, June 22nd.
+Flaherty & Crumrine Preferred Income Opportunity Fund Inc. (NYSE:PFO – Get Rating) announced a monthly dividend on Tuesday, April 26th, Wall Street Journal reports.
+Stockholders of record on Friday, July 22nd will be paid a dividend of 0.0655 per share on Friday, July 29th.
+This represents a $0.79 annualized dividend and a dividend yield of 7.49%.
+The ex-dividend date is Thursday, July 21st.

 Flaherty & Crumrine Preferred Income Opportunity Fund Inc is a closed ended equity mutual fund launched and managed by Flaherty & Crumrine Incorporated.
 The fund invests in the public equity markets of the United States.
 It invests in stocks of companies operating in the financial services sector.